This article looks at the latest update relating to the regularization of illegal properties in Andalucía

 Hence, the large growth of illegal properties, if you want to know more about the reasons for this you can read our article Illegal Constructions in the Andalusian Countryside

-There are approximately 300.000 illegal properties out of the 500.000 properties in the Andalusian countryside.
+This resulted in approximately 300.000 illegal properties out of the 500.000 properties in the Andalusian countryside.
 Of which only 26% have been granted the AFO or Assimilated to Out of Order planning status.

 It also allows the owner to carry out basic maintenance works on the property.